theturboturnip/turnip_text/notes/code_syntax.md

 # Code-in-text

 ## TODO
-- Allow scopeless eval-brackets at the starts of paragraphs to return things fitting Block and inject them directly into the document.
+- DONE Allow scopeless eval-brackets at the starts of paragraphs to return things fitting Block and inject them directly into the document.
 (This behaviour already works for Inline)
-  - Don't allow subsequent text to start a new paragraph - e.g. `[block_expr] some extra text` shouldn't be valid
+  - NOTDONE Don't allow subsequent text to start a new paragraph - e.g. `[block_expr] some extra text` shouldn't be valid
 - Use `eval(compile(code, context, "exec"))` to support assignment to the globals/locals dict in eval-brackets https://stackoverflow.com/a/29456463
 - Better raw-scope-owning behaviour: maybe a raw-scope-owner is just something with a function that takes str? and can return either Block or Inline, and the parser adapts to this?
 (See above)
+- Add a context variable to all(?) plugin functions, so they can call out to other functions without knowing

 ## Current syntax